darya-ver/PhotomosaicCreater/README.md

 # PhotomosaicCreater
-creates a photomosaic from reference images and a reference photo
+This program creates a photomosaic from reference images and a reference photo